Depth-Oriented Psychotherapy for People Under Sustained Pressure

 Integrated Clinical Framework

-My work draws on cognitive behavioural therapy, Cognitive Behavioural Hypnotherapy, applied neuroscience and structured behavioural methods.
+My work draws on cognitive behavioural therapy, cognitive behavioural hypnotherapy, applied neuroscience and structured behavioural methods.
 These approaches are integrated within a contained therapeutic process rather than applied as isolated techniques.

 Extended Session Structure